What is IPN?

 We are committed to defending freedom of practice, and to creating a culture of openness and challenge.
 The Network grows out of the belief that no centralised organisation has the right or the ability to decide who should practice therapy, facilitation, or equivalent skills.

-– A group of at least four practitioners who know and stand by each others’ work
+– Of at least four practitioners who know and stand by each others’ work

 – Who develop a group ethical statement